ComplianceUpdated二月 19, 2026

 • Withdrawing from states in which the LLC was registered as a foreign LLC

 Paying taxes.
 Part of the winding up process is paying taxes.
 No state will allow an LLC’s existence to terminate before it has paid its state taxes.
 Some states require proof that taxes have been paid.
 This is generally called a tax clearance requirement.
 Upon request, the state tax department issues a document stating that no taxes are due.
-This document then has to be filed with the Secretary of State (or other business entity filing office).
+This document must then be filed with the Secretary of State (or other business entity filing office).

 And then what?
 The final step is to distribute any remaining assets to the members.
 Check the operating agreement.
 It may set forth who gets what.